List of political parties in France

-This was the case until the 2017 presidential election, when Emmanuel Macron of the centrist La République En Marche! defeated Marine Le Pen of the right-wing National Rally in the second round.
+This was the case until the 2017 presidential election, when Emmanuel Macron of the centrist La République En Marche! defeated Marine Le Pen of the far-right National Rally in the second round.
 This was the first time in which a third party had won the presidency, as well as the first time that neither of the major coalitions had appeared in the second round of a presidential election.
 This was followed shortly by a significant victory for LREM in the 2017 legislative election, winning a majority of 350 seats.
 Both the traditional coalitions suffered major defeats.

 In the 2022 presidential election, the same scenario repeated, with Emmanuel Macron being again victorious.
 Both traditional parties (Socialist Party and The Republicans) scored less than 5% each, with Jean-Luc Mélenchon's La France Insoumise emerging as the dominant left-wing party, ranking third in the first round.

 The National Rally (previously known as the National Front before a name change in 2018) has also experienced significant successes in other elections.
 Since 2014, the party has established itself as a major party in France, finishing in first place in the 2014 and 2019 European elections as well as in the 2015 local elections, though the party failed to win government in any regions due to the last-ditch alliance between the centre-left and the centre-right coalitions in Hauts-de-France and Provence-Alpes-Côte d'Azur.